Anaminus/rbxmk/doc/types.md

 ### RootDesc.EnumItems
 [RootDesc.EnumItems]: #user-content-rootdescenumitems

-The **Classes** method returns a list of names of all the items of the enum corresponding to the name *enum*.
+The **EnumItems** method returns a list of names of all the items of the enum corresponding to the name *enum*.
 Returns nil if the enum does not exist.

 ### RootDesc.EnumItemTag